John Gould Hummers Original Antique Lithographs from the 19th Century:

 John Gould Hummingbirds.
 Exquisite antique hand colored lithographs from “A Monograph of the Trochilidae,” published in England from 1849 to 1861 & more including Lizar & Jardine’s Family of Trochilus charming miniature 19th Century engravings.

-Hummingbirds from our show collection: Lizar & Jardine’s Family of Trochilus!
+Hummingbirds from our travelling collection: Lizar & Jardine’s Family of Trochilus!

 Delightful and delicate in composition, Lizar & Jardine’s Family of Trochilus are charming miniature 19th Century steel plate engravings published in Edinborough, Scotland from 1840-1880.
 The Family of Trochilidae is the smallest family of birds.
 Appropriately called Hummingbirds because of the humming sound the birds make when the wings flap incredibly fast.
 Originally hand colored at the time of production and in excellent condition.
 Each piece has a blind stamp from the Leamington Free Library.
 Measurements: 4 1/4 x 6 1/2″ Priced at $45. each.